 Volume depletion, or ECF volume contraction, occurs as a result of loss of total body Na.
 Causes include vomiting, excessive sweating, diarrhea, burns, diuretic use, and kidney failure.
 Clinical features include diminished skin turgor, dry mucous membranes, tachycardia, and orthostatic hypotension.
 Diagnosis is clinical.
 Treatment involves administration of Na and water.

 Because water crosses plasma membranes in the body through passive osmosis, loss of the major extracellular cation (Na) quickly results in water loss from the ECF space as well.
 In this way, Na loss always causes water loss.
 However, depending on many factors, serum Na concentration can be high, low, or normal in volume-depleted patients (despite the decreased total body Na content).
 ECF volume is related to effective circulating volume.
 A decrease in ECF (hypovolemia) generally causes a decrease in effective circulating volume, which in turn causes decreased organ perfusion and leads to clinical sequelae.
-Common causes of volume depletion are listed in see Common Causes of Volume Depletion.
+Common causes of volume depletion are listed in Table 1: Common Causes of Volume Depletion.

 Symptoms and Signs